Normally, at around 4.00 in the afternoon, my writing life will be dominated by one of two things.

 A few days later, the first shots were fired down South and the incident was forgotten but it has stuck with me ever since and the time has now come to put my hands up.

-For not only did I almost cost him a twenty year career, his pension and a spell in military prison, but he spent the next five weeks terrified of shutting his eyes whilst we were on duty in case I actually did drop him in it.
+For not only did I almost cost him a twenty year career, his pension and a spell in military prison, but he spent the next five weeks terrified of shutting his eyes whilst we were on duty in case I actually did end up dropping him in it in some way.
 Mind you, that did mean I got all the sleeping time.

 So sorry Tim.
 I hope you’ll be pleased to know I feel much better for getting that off my chest.

 My latest novel, Wings of a Sparrow is available in ebook and paperback format from either Amazon or iTunes.